 Sara heard the unsaid, "No matter who I'm with" and smiled softly.
 "Where is Laurel, by the way?"

 Sara leaned back.
 It was in her nature to think that meetings were weakness.
 That booze was too.
 But then she'd let killing become her addiction, moving around, never having to be herself became another one.
 This time, choosing her own path, being just herself, maybe she'd need a meeting for that?

 "How's Thea holding up?
 Without your mom."
-She couldn't imagine how Oliver felt, watching Slade run his mother through, the same sick choice presented that had gotten Shado killed.
+She couldn't imagine how Oliver felt, watching Slade run his mother through, presented with the same sick choice that had gotten Shado killed.

 "Thea left town.
-IÕm not sure where she is.
+I'm not sure where she is.
 I hope she'll call me when she's ready."